 Shape that dough into a log, wrap it into parchment paper, and chill.

 Lastly, slice the dough into 1/4 inch discs and bake for 10 minutes at 375F.
-You can see the photo of the log and the finished cookies up above.
+You can see the photo of the log and the finished recipe up above.

-Once your cookies are made and cool, it’s time to dip them in melted chocolate!
+Once your cookies are made and cool, it’s time to dip them!

 To make this easy and straightforward, I use chocolate melts.
-Chocolate melts don’t have cocoa butter in them and that means all you have to do is melt, coat, and let harden and you will have a crisp, shiny chocolate coating.
+Melts don’t have cocoa butter in them and that means all you have to do is melt, coat, and let harden and you will have a crisp, shiny coating.

 To melt the chocolate I like the old-fashioned method of using a double boiler.
 Fill a mid-sized pot with a couple inches of water and put a heat proof bowl over the top, making sure the water doesn’t touch the bowl.
-Then heat the water to steaming and melt the chocolate.
+Then heat the water to steaming and melt.

 Take the chocolate off the heat when it is mostly melted and stir until it’s smooth.
 Then add the peppermint oil (just a little!) and stir that in.

-Take each cooled cookie and dip it in the chocolate however you wish.
-You can put the whole cookie in, dip just the top, dip half and then the other half for two tone cookies.
+Take each cooled cookie and dip it in the coating however you wish.
+You can put the whole thing in, dip just the top, dip half and then the other half for a two tone effect.
 It’s all good!

-Tip: If you want to thin out the chocolate for smoother coating, add ~1 tsp of vegetable oil, coconut oil, or shortening to the chocolate along with the peppermint oil.
+Tip: For a smoother coating, add ~1 tsp of vegetable oil, coconut oil, or shortening along with the peppermint oil.
 This is particularly good for when you want to dip the whole cookie in the chocolate.

-While the chocolate is still wet, sprinkle each cookie with crushed candy canes.
+While the coating is still wet, sprinkle each cookie with crushed candy canes.
 If you are doing two tone cookies, sprinkle each half as you do it.

 Why Use Peppermint Oil?

 Note: You can melt chocolate with water if you use A LOT of it.
 So chocolate with an equal amount of cream or tablespoons of butter will melt just fine and then you can add extracts too.
-This recipe uses just chocolate and needs the oil.
+This recipe doesn’t add any water and needs the oil.

 If you try my recipe for Chocolate Peppermint Dipped Cookies, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.